Show navigation Hide navigation

 A Guide for Early Childcare Services

-Our team collated a list of resources to guide Early Childhood Education and Care Services (ECECs) to embed Aboriginal perspectives in Munch and Move.
-Where possible, we drew on local Aboriginal ways of knowing, being and doing.
-We also used trusted Aboriginal and Torres Strait Islander organisations, some of which were not local.
+The Good for Kids team have gathered a selection of resources to support Early Childhood Education and Care Services to embed Aboriginal perspectives within the Munch & Move program.
+Where possible, we have drawn on local Aboriginal ways of knowing, being and doing, while also referencing trusted Aboriginal and Torres Strait Islander organisations from beyond the region.

-Embedding Aboriginal perspectives into ECS is important for both Aboriginal and non-Aboriginal children.
-For Aboriginal children, it can create a sense of belonging, help build healthy relationships with staff and support wellbeing.
-For non-Aboriginal children, it can help develop a life-long appreciation for Aboriginal people, nations and perspectives.
+Embedding Aboriginal perspectives benefits all children.
+For Aboriginal children, it supports a sense of identity and belonging, strengthens relationships with educators, and promotes overall wellbeing.
+For non-Aboriginal children, it fosters respect, understanding, and lifelong appreciation of Aboriginal people, nations, and perspectives.

-If you would like more information or if you have feedback, then please contact our team.
+For more information or to provide feedback, please contact our team.

 There is not one preferred term for Aboriginal and Torres Strait Islander people, and you will notice the various terms used in the resources.
 It is best to ask local community members and families attending your service about preferred terminology.
 For example, some children and families will identify as being Aboriginal people; some may identify as being from the nation they belong to, like Kamilaroi or an Awabakal; some may refer to themselves as being a Koori or a Murri.
 In your service, use the same terminology as children and their families.
 For more information on terminology, please refer to NSW Health’s Communicating Positively: A Guide to Appropriate Aboriginal Terminology.